ubeccommon/ubec_interface/static/docs/guides/bioregion-mapping-guide.md

 ## What You'll Learn

 By the end of this guide, you will be able to:
-- ✅ Navigate the UBEC mapping interface
+- ✅ Navigate the UBEC mapservice interface
 - ✅ Identify natural boundaries (watersheds, ecosystems, climate zones)
 - ✅ Draw and save your bioregion boundaries
 - ✅ Upload existing geographic data